Devizes: History

-Devizes Castle was built by Osmund, Bishop of Salisbury in 1080, but the town is not mentioned in the Domesday Book.
+Devizes Castle was built by Osmund, Bishop of Salisbury in 1080, but the town is not mentioned in the Domesday Book of 1086.
 Because the castle was on the boundaries of the manors of Rowde, Bishops Cannings and Potterne it became known as the castrum ad divisas ("the castle at the boundaries"), hence the name Devizes.
 On John Speed's map of Wiltshire (1611), the town's name is recorded as The Devyses.
 The first castle on the site was of the motte and bailey form and was probably made of wood and earth, but this burnt down in 1113.

 A new castle was built in stone by Roger of Salisbury, Osmund's successor.
-Devizes received its first charter in 1141 permitting regular markets.
+Devizes received its first charter in 1141, permitting regular markets.
 The castle changed hands several times during the Anarchy, a civil war between Stephen of Blois and Matilda in the 12th century.
 The castle held important prisoners, including (from 1106) Robert Curthose, eldest son of William the Conqueror.

 The town has had churches since the 12th century and today has four Church of England parish churches.

 During the 12th and 13th centuries, the town of Devizes developed outside the castle with craftsmen and traders setting up businesses to serve the residents of the castle.
 The first known market in Devizes was in 1228.
 The original market was in the large space outside St Mary's Church, rather than in the current Market Place, which at that time would have been within the castle's outer bailey.
 The chief products in the 16th and early 17th centuries were wheat, wool and yarn, with cheese, bacon and butter increasing in importance later.

 In 1643, during the English Civil War, Parliamentary forces under Sir William Waller besieged Royalist forces under Sir Ralph Hopton in Devizes.
-However the siege was lifted by a relief force from Oxford under Henry Wilmot, 1st Earl of Rochester and Waller's forces were almost totally destroyed at the Battle of Roundway Down.
+The siege was lifted by a relief force from Oxford under Henry Wilmot, 1st Earl of Rochester, and Waller's forces were almost totally destroyed at the Battle of Roundway Down.
 Devizes remained under Royalist control until 1645, when Oliver Cromwell attacked and forced the Royalists to surrender.
-The castle was destroyed in 1648 on the orders of Parliament, a process known as slighting, and today little remains of it.
+The castle was destroyed in 1648 on the orders of Parliament, a process known as slighting, and today little remains of it; almost all of the present structure is from the 19th century.